-One striking revelation from the most recent presidential election process was the sharp contrast between people who think the U.S. is in pretty good shape and those who feel the country never recovered from the last recession.
+One striking revelation from the 2016 presidential election process was the sharp contrast between people who think the U.S. is in pretty good shape and those who feel the country never recovered from the last recession.

-Politics aside, the U.S. is in an epic economic expansion.
-The longest post-World-War-II economic expansion was from March 1991 to March 2001 which lasted 120 months.
-Based on where we are now, the likelihood of another recession during the next four years is high and didn’t change based on who won the election.
+Politics aside, the U.S. was in an epic economic expansion until COVID-19.
+The longest post-World-War-II economic expansion WAS from March 1991 to March 2001 which lasted 120 months.

 The wise take precaution.
 Saving an emergency fund is a given.
 An additional more aggressive tactic is to build income streams to diversify away from reliance on your stinkin’ job.